 In 2016, I was accepted as a student member of the Institute of Modern Dog Trainers (IMDT) and have now completed their Analysis and Application.
-Understanding and Working with Canine Behaviour course which has given me OCN Level 4 Accreditation “Canine Behaviour Analysis and Consultancy”.
+Understanding and Working with Canine Behaviour course which has given me OCN Level 5 Accreditation “Canine Behaviour Analysis and Consultancy”.
+I am now a full member of IMDT, IMDTB and a member of Pet Professional Network, both of which have a strict code of conduct supporting positive, force free, scientific approaches to dog training and behaviour.

 I believe that having clear communication between you and your dog is an essential foundation to a good relationship.
 A strong working relationship built on trust and mutual respect will provide years of happiness and fulfillment for you and your dog.